Highway Lane Following

 Verify Time gap — This block verifies that the time gap between the ego vehicle and the lead vehicle is more than 0.8 seconds.
 The time gap between the two vehicles is defined as the ratio of the calculated headway distance to the ego vehicle velocity.

 Verify No Collision — This block verifies that the ego vehicle does not collide with the lead vehicle at any point during the simulation.
-For more details on how to integrate these metrics with Simulink Test™ for enabling automatic regression testing, see Automate Testing for Highway Lane Following.

 The lane following system is developed by integrating the lane marker detector, vehicle detector, forward vehicle sensor fusion, lane following decision logic, and lane following controller components.